Ramnithishr/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. import maths as numpy
-2. give the input values
-3. use eval input
+## Step 1:
+Define the package as scipy.linalg import lu.
+## Step 2:
-4. print the L and U matrix
+Get input from user and print L and U matrix by 'print'
+## Step 3:
+Define a package as "from scipy.linalg import lu_factor, lu_solve" and create the variable as 'X' include the package in that variable.
+## Step 4:
+print the variable 'X'

 ## Program: